MicrosoftDocs/xamarin-docs/docs/ios/platform/graphics-animation-ios/introduction-to-coreimage.md

 ## Summary

-This article has shown how to use some of the new iOS 5 CoreImage framework features like face detection and applying filters to an image.
+This article has shown how to use some of the new iOS 5 Core Image framework features like face detection and applying filters to an image.
 There are dozens of different image filters available in the framework for you to use.